clarkbains/vagrant-libvert-nomad-ansible/README.md

   - `waypoint up` (Only works if you have a running docker daemon, and permission to use it)
   - `waypoint logs`
   - `waypoint exec bash`

+  Once it has been deployed, the traefik configuration means

   If it fails to push to ghcr, check your variables in waypoint.
 Sometimes they dissapear when you run `waypoint init -update` and make certain changes to the waypoint.hcl file